Table of Contents

-Having an overcontrol personality trait is different from being ‘controlling’; it concerns self-control and does not necessarily mean you want to control other people.
-This is a coping style that is characterized by excessive concern about controlling your emotional expressions and behaviors.
-When you have a severe fear of being out of control, you may become perfectionistic, rigid, emotionally inhibited, and critical of yourself and others.
-Even you may think of yourself as ‘lazy’ and indulgent, in other people’s eyes, you are disciplined, diligent, and controlled.
+Having an overcontrolled personality trait is different from being ‘controlling’; it concerns self-control and does not necessarily mean you want to control other people.
+This is a coping style that is characterized by excessive concern about inhibiting your emotional expressions and behaviors.
+When you have a severe fear of losing control, you may become perfectionistic, rigid, emotionally inhibited, and critical of yourself and others.
+Even though you may think of yourself as ‘lazy’ and indulgent, in other people’s eyes, you are disciplined, diligent, and controlled.

 Lack of Receptivity and Openness— You tend to be risk-averse and hyper-vigilant.
 You may avoid new and novel experiences and can be dismissive of other people’s input and feedback.

 Lack of Flexible Responding— You may have a compulsive need for structure and order.
 You plan and rehearse everything.
 Your life may be governed by rigid rules you impose on yourself.
 You may also censor yourself and other people’s behavior with high moral standards.